NTQTruongDN/openid-example/README.md

 It also describes the security and privacy considerations for using OpenID Connect.

-## How to implement?
+## How to implement with passport?

-Now, we dive into how to implement the IdP with some common flows.
+Next, We dive into how to implement the IdP with `laravel/passport`.

+### Authentication flow

 OpenID Connect supports 3 main Authentication flow: